-ET 03338 In the mid-south, the growth demographic transformation. courages: encountering the listening to the rich legacies of Asian, Hispanic, and Nativo missiological reflections on th As a model for Christia emerging new reality of Asian, Hispanic, and I e Americans living in and influx of immigrans grappling with diver through a one-week Native-Americans; ide Memphis; and engag rsity, this course en- live-in experience; ntifying concerns of ging in ethical and ET 03286 AN EXPLO This course surveys how environmental issues.
-The co theology by the present ecolo ourse pays particular att concerns interface ention to the challenge with contemporary e posed to Christian challenge.
+ET 03338 In the mid-south, the growth demographic transformation. courages: encountering the listening to the rich legacies of Asian, Hispanic, and Native missiological reflections on the As a model for Christian emerging new reality of Asian, Hispanic, and Ne e Americans living in and influx of immigrant ns grappling with divers through a one-week Native-Americans; iden Memphis; and engagi sity, this course en- live-in experience; tifying concerns of ng in ethical and ET 03286 AN EXPLO This course surveys how a environmental issues.
+The co theology by the present ecolo ourse pays particular atte concerns interface we ention to the challenge vith contemporary posed to Christian challenge.
 Insights from contemporary Christian perspectives will be examined.
 (See TH 03286)